wisr/building.wisr.io/src/pages/a-new-way-to-explore/index.md

 - A greek organization
 - One or two popular student groups
-- A popular regional alumni community
+- A popular regional alumni chapter
 - An affinity group (i.e. First Generation Students, Military)
 - Your alumni association
-- An interest-based community (i.e. Politics, LGBTQ+)
+- An interest-based group (i.e. Politics, LGBTQ+)

 Showing a wide variety of options will be a hint to all members that, even if they don't see their particular groups, that they might find them by clicking the "See All Communities" button.

-_Having a hard time picking 6 communities?_ Don't sweat it!
+_Having a hard time picking 6 Communities?_ Don't sweat it!
 Pick the ones you want, and Wisr automatically fills in the the rest with a random sampling of all of your site's Communities.

-#### A More Browsable Explore Communities
+#### A More Browsable Way to Explore Communities

 When a member clicks the "See All Communities" button, they will now see a search bar and sorting options.
-As you add more communities (some sites have 50+!), these updates will make it easier for members to find quickly find the Communities they're interested in joining.
+As you add more communities (some sites have 50+!), these updates will make it easier for members to quickly find the Communities they're interested in joining.

 ![Gif of the See All Communities page showing how to sort and search for a specific term to find a Community](./see-all-communities-overview.gif)